Eko Fresh

-Ekrem Bora (born 3 September 1983), better known by his stage name Eko Fresh, is a German rapper of Turkish and Kurdish descent.
+Ekrem Bora (born 3 September 1983), known professionally as Eko Fresh, is a German rapper of Turkish descent.

 Biography

 Bora was born in Cologne and grew up in Mönchengladbach, raised by his single mother, a postal worker.
 He began rapping at age 14 and eventually dropped out of school in tenth grade.
 Afterwards, he started working in a shoe store to make ends meet.
 While working his retail gig, Bora met Kool Savas, who agreed to produce his 2001 Royal Bunker debut EP, "Jetzt kommen wir auf die Sachen".

 The German Stampede Wrestling, a professional wrestling promotion based in Cologne, featured Bora.
 He had wrestling matches in promotional events including Night in Motion X, Southern Conflict II, X-Limits, Battlefield 2008, and Northern Night since 2007.

 Beginning in 2010, Eko Fresh began an extremely prolific run, releasing four new albums over a three year span.
 In 2013, he delivered the wildly successful Eksodus which topped the charts in Germany and reached the top ten in Austria and Switzerland as well.